In one week of war, Russia’s invasion of Ukraine may have veered history in a new direction

 Putin’s aggression has put China hawks in the United States on guard.
 House Minority Leader Kevin McCarthy (R-Calif.) on Tuesday night called for the United States to step up military support for Taiwan, so China doesn’t view the war in Ukraine as a sign that now is the time to move against the island nation.

-None of the concerted actions against Moscow has so far dislodged Putin from his goal of overthrowing Ukraine’s democratically elected government and forcing the former Soviet satellite state back into the Russian orbit.
+None of the concerted actions against Moscow has so far dislodged Putin from his goal of overthrowing Ukraine’s democratically elected government and forcing the former Soviet republic state back into the Russian orbit.
 But in addition to isolating Russia from the world community and delivering an economic and geopolitical wallop to one of the planet’s three primary nuclear powers, the swift avalanche of nonmilitary actions against Putin has convinced many world leaders that global power dynamics have entered a phase of startling and, perhaps, enduring change.

 War — and particularly the prospects of world war and nuclear conflict — has a unique power to change the behavior of people and nations.
 This war — viewed online around the world in searing video snippets showing Ukrainians standing up against Russian tanks and residential neighborhoods charred and shredded by Russian missiles — has turned public opinion against Putin and Russia so quickly and overwhelmingly that demonstrations, fundraising drives and boycotts of Russian goods have at times outpaced governmental actions.